Redacted comes out of stealth with $60M in funding and a new take on fighting cybercrime – TechCrunch

 The mix of what Redacted has built to date, he says, is being aimed at smaller, mid-sized and slightly larger corporates, particularly those that are not capable of building tools like this themselves.

 The name, meanwhile, in my opinion says something about the nimble, but also very focused, approach the startup is taking.
-It comes from a period when the company hadn’t yet come up with a name for itself but was already operating commercially while in stealth mode (which actually is very standard among cybersecurity startups, I’ve found, who don’t really want a lot of attention for obvious reasons).
+It comes from a period when the company hadn’t yet come up with a name for itself but was already operating commercially while in stealth mode (which actually is very standard among cybersecurity startups, I’ve found, which don’t really want a lot of attention, for obvious reasons).

 “We used it as a placeholder, but I realized, as I talked to people, that they were using the name “Redacted” when referring to us,” Kelly said.
 He looked up redacted.com and saw it was available.
 “It was the universe telling me to use the name,” he said with a little smile.